-D.2 Change in country-level welfare and welfare variance under climate change the end of our projection period, $\mathcal{T}=2099$, under climate change, holding everything else fixed.
+D.2 Change in country-level welfare and welfare variance under climate change

+This section discusses how we calculate the percentage change in the global variance of welfare and the change in country-level welfare between the end of our estimation period, $\bar{t} = 2013$ , and the end of our projection period, $\mathcal{T} = 2099$ , under climate change for the one-sector case, holding everything else fixed.
 We compare two projections, one which omits climate-induced changes in the spatial structure of agricultural productivity and another which allows for such changes.